SerhiiK/blog/content/posts/distroless.md

   ```
 {{< /details >}}

-In result we have image with size 914MB.
+As result, we have image with size 914MB.
 Information from
 dockerhub says it has 302 packages.
 Let's try to scan image on vulnerabilities.
 For it I'm using trivy:
 ```Total: 333 (UNKNOWN: 1, LOW: 241, MEDIUM: 56, HIGH: 33, CRITICAL: 2)```